bloxstreet/support/docs/hr-information/general-information.md

 HRs have several clothing options:
 - MR/HR Shirt & Tie with the HR badge
 - MR/HR Shirt & Tie without the HR badge
-- Hoodies or BloxStreet uniforms
+- BloxStreet hoodies or uniforms

 HRs may **NOT** wear casual clothing with the HR badge.